Introduction

 - The

-target includes every component of a certain component type (ctype
+all:ctypetarget includes every component of a certain component type (ctype), such aslibs,exesandtests. cabal-install:exe:cabalis a fully qualified name forcabal, as anexecomponent of thecabal-installpackage.

 $ cd cabal-install-3.10.3.0/